Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

 The velocity $v_j$ of the $j$ type step can be obtained from the adatom fluxes arriving from each side, giving

 where $\rho_0$ is the density of lattice sites per unit area.

-In the boundary conditions Eqs.~(\ref{eq:bc1}-\ref{eq:bc4}) we have neglected the ``advective'' terms $-\rho_i^\pm v_j$ due to the moving boundary \cite{2020_Guin_PRL124_036101}, under the assumption that the adatom coverages are small, $\rho_i << \rho_0$.
+In both the continuity equation (\ref{eq:cont}) and the boundary conditions Eqs.~(\ref{eq:bc1}-\ref{eq:bc4}), we have neglected the ``advective'' terms due to the motion of the coordinate system and the boundaries with respect to the crystal lattice upon which the diffusion occurs.
+Advection introduces a term $-v \rho_i$ into the adatom flux $J_i$ in addition to the diffusive term $-D \nabla_y \rho_i$, where $v$ is the velocity of the frame of reference of the flux relative to the lattice.
+This would contribute a term $(v_A + v_B) \nabla_y \rho_i / 2$ to the right-hand side of the continuity equation (\ref{eq:cont}) and terms $- v_j \rho_i^x$ to the left-hand sides of the boundary conditions Eqs.~(\ref{eq:bc1}-\ref{eq:bc4}), analogous to those used in one or both places in some previous work \cite{1988_Ghez_IBMJRD32_804,2003_Pierre-Louis_PRE68_021604,2003_Pierre-Louis_SurfSci529_114,2007_Dufay_PRB75_241304,2011_Zaluska-Kotur_JAP109_023515,2020_Guin_PRL124_036101}.
+While the effects of these advective terms have been investigated \cite{1988_Ghez_IBMJRD32_804,2007_Dufay_PRB75_241304,2020_Guin_PRL124_036101}, our neglect of them here is valid under the assumption that the adatom coverages are small, $\rho_i / \rho_0 << 1$.
+We verify the self-consistency of neglecting advective terms in Supplemental Material \cite{BCF_supplemental}.

 We assume that the adatom density profiles $\rho_i(y)$ have reached a quasi-steady-state where $\partial \rho_i / \partial t$ is negligible in the continuity equation, Eq.~(\ref{eq:cont}).
 We still allow the terrace widths $w_i$ (and thus the $\rho_i$) to evolve relatively slowly with time.
+The self-consistency of the quasi-steady-state approximation is analyzed in Supplemental Material \cite{BCF_supplemental}.
 At quasi-steady-state, the general solution for the $\rho_i$ satisfying Eq.~(\ref{eq:cont}) with $\partial \rho_i / \partial t = 0$ is